D'Angelo: Early life

-Michael Eugene Archer was born in the Southside of Richmond, Virginia, on February 11, 1974.
-His father was a Pentecostal preacher and he grew up in an entirely Pentecostal family.
-Michael's musical talents were discovered very early as a child.
-He was 3 when he was spotted by his 10-year-old brother playing the house piano.
-After the formation of his native-Richmond, Virginia musical group Precise, they found success performing in the Amateur Night competition at Harlem, New York's Apollo Theater in 1991.
-The 18-year-old dropped out of school and moved to New York City as an attempt to develop his music career.
+Michael Eugene Archer was born in the Southside area of Richmond, Virginia, on February 11, 1974.
+He grew up in a Pentecostal family and played piano at the church where his father was a preacher.
+His musical talents were discovered very early as a child.
+He was three when he was spotted by his 10-year-old brother playing the house piano.
+After the formation of the Richmond musical group Precise, they found success performing in the Amateur Night competition at Harlem, New York's Apollo Theater in 1991.
+The 18-year-old dropped out of school and moved to New York City in an attempt to develop his music career.
 The group previously enjoyed some notice in Richmond, evenly dividing their repertoire between soul covers and originals while Archer accumulated compositions of his own and developed his songwriting skills.
 The group's turnout on Amateur Night resulted in three consecutive wins and cash prizes, and upon returning home to Richmond, Archer was inspired to produce an album and began composing music.
-That was after a brief tenure as a member of the hip hop group I.D.U.
+That was after a brief tenure as a member of the hip-hop group I.D.U.
 (Intelligent, Deadly but Unique).